 “I am so proud of our students and our community!” exclaims France.
 “Thank you Summit, from the bottom of my heart, for all of your help and support.
 Together we are helping our students learn the importance of giving back!”

-This is the second time that Summit School of Ahwatukee has led Homeward Bound’s annual drive.
+This is the second time that Summit School has led Homeward Bound’s annual drive.
 In 2011they collected 20,493 diapers – more than any Arizona school.

 “Melissa and Summit School have provided over 200,000 diapers, which helped our clients and been shared with other non-profit organizations across the valley,” shares Vicki Piña, Homeward Bound’s Special Projects Manager.
 “Melissa is a wonderful and caring woman that we love and appreciate.”